 Your Better Business Bureau warns consumers of Easy Yard Sale, an alleged online escrow company with fake credentials.

-In its investigation of Easy Yard Sale, BBB determined the site falsified founders and posted a phony BBB Business Review and rating.
-In their About Us page, the company copied photos of eBay’s management and changed their names and employment history. eBay denies any affiliation and said, “the executives names have been altered and they are not affiliated with this business.”
+There are legitimate providers of this service, but Easy Yard Sale uses altered founders on their website and made a false online BBB Business Review and rating.
+In their About Us page, the company copied photos of eBay’s management and changed their names and employment history.
+EBay denies any affiliation and said, “the executives names have been altered and they are not affiliated with this business.”

 Further, the company touts two founders in London, UK.
-BBB research found they are from a legitimate company in Vermont, US who deny any affiliation.
+BBB research found they are for a legitimate similar company in Vermont, US who deny any affiliation.
 BBB also believes images and videos used on the company’s website and on other promotional sites have been altered.

 Based on the foregoing, BBB is concerned with the accuracy and legitimacy of customer reviews on blogs.
 One review claimed, “Their simple but effective methods caught my attention in the first place and I was amazed on how quick the transaction went.
 They most definitely are NOT a scam.”
 These also seem to counter the experience of at least one consumer who reported that they failed to receive the trailer they paid for despite multiple promises of delivery.

 Your BBB advises consumers to investigate all online businesses before doing business with them.
-Review our tips to help spot a possible fraud.
+Review our tips on how to spot a fake online company below.